TanapolHongsuwan/ROS_project/README.md

 * Project status: Completed

 Youtube video: [link](https://www.youtube.com/watch?v=sAakLz_z0dI&ab_channel=TanapolHongsuwan)
-* Note: I do not owned the song on the video (no copyright)
+* Note: I do not owned the music in the video (no copyright)

 ## Table of contents